SamsonOrodele/Excel-Data-Analysis-ProjectsProjects/Payroll/README.md

 ---

-### Sheet2 - Analysis/Visualizations (optional)
+### Sheet2 - Analysis/Visualizations

-This can be used as a placeholder for summary analysis, charts, or pivot tables if needed for further visualization in future updates.
+This sheet contains the sum of sales of each employee on a pie chart

 ---